MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Virtual Switch External   Microsoft Hyper-V Network Adapter
 ```

-Create a new container using the <b>New-Container</b> command.
-Notice in this example that the output of <b>New-Container</b> is stored in the variable <b>$container</b>.
+Create a new container using the **New-Container** command.
+Notice in this example that the output of **New-Container** is stored in the variable **$container**.
 This variable will be helpful later on in this exercise.

 ```powershell
 $container = New-Container -Name "MyContainer" -ContainerImageName WindowsServerCore -SwitchName "Virtual Switch"
 ```

-To see a list of containers on the host and verify that the container was created, run the <b>Get-Container</b> command.
+To see a list of containers on the host and verify that the container was created, run the **Get-Container** command.
 You should see that the new container isn't running.
 ```powershell
 Get-Container